Rule 2.952. Electronic recording as official record of proceedings

 In the absence of a stipulation and approval under (1), the appellant must, within 10 days after filing a notice of appeal in a civil case, serve and file with the clerk directions indicating the portions of the oral proceedings to be transcribed and must, at the same time, deposit with the clerk the approximate cost computed as specified in rule 8.130.
 Other steps necessary to complete preparation of the record on appeal must be taken following, as nearly as possible, the procedures in rules 8.120 and 8.130.

 (3)Preparation of transcript

-On receiving directions to have a transcript prepared, the clerk may have the material transcribed by a court employee, but should ordinarily send the reels in question to a professional recording service that has been certified by the federal court system or the Administrative Office of the Courts or verified by the clerk to be skilled in producing transcripts.
+On receiving directions to have a transcript prepared, the clerk may have the material transcribed by a court employee, but should ordinarily send the reels in question to a professional recording service that has been certified by the federal court system or the Judicial Council or verified by the clerk to be skilled in producing transcripts.

 (Subd (j) amended effective January 1, 2016; adopted as subd (i) effective January 1, 1990; previously amended effective January 1, 1993; previously amended and relettered as subd (j) effective January 1, 2007.)